both sides together

 Here is the graph of the function \(f(x) = | x - 3 | - 4\) and the point \((3, f(3))= (3, -4)\).

-An absolute value “Vee” and its corner point as the tangent point.
+In this situation, the graph is an absolute value “Vee” and its corner point will be used as the tangent point.

 First, the points on the graph are approaching the corner point on both sides.
 There is no break in the curve. \(f\) is continuous at \(3\).